outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - give example of mathematized insight path
     - format variables with math interface structures & values
+      - identify types
         - standardize variables with types to differentiated clusters
+        - apply difference definitions (like variable subsets) until type separations are clear
+        - apply difference types until type separations are clear
+      - identify relative difference (difference from reference point, like origin node)
         - apply adjacent structures (vector or spectrum or loop) to variables having the concept of 'opposite'
+      - identify causal structures like direction
         - apply structures with direction to variables having causation in their connections
+      - remove randomness
-      - compress variables with randomness injections to lower dimenesional representations
+        - compress variables with randomness injections to lower dimensional representations
+      - integrate variables in one structure to relate them
         - connect variables once formatted using adjacent/interim dimensions like topologies with variable subsets that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)

   - functionalize insight paths & integrate functions in optimized program with parameters to select function subset & structure for input problem